flyctory.com

 Davis Cup Serbia vs. India: Day 1

-The first day in Kraljevo: The teams’ number ones were under special pleasure as it more or less their “mandatory” mission to beat the oppenent’s number #2.
+The first day in Kraljevo: The teams’ number ones were under special pleasure as it more or less their “mandatory” mission to beat the opponent’s number #2.
 The first player on that mission was Ramkumar Ramathan, who failed in four sets.
 Dusan Lajovic sealed the 2-0 lead after the first day beating India’s second-best ranked singles competitor, Prajnesh Gunneswaran.

 The Tennis Davis Cup coverage from Kraljevo is done in collaboration with